-For fall semester, meals covered by the contract begin checkin week with breakfast on Wednesday for freshmen and breakfast on Thursday for returning students.
+For fall semester, meals covered by the contract begin Sunday, August 30th with breakfast.
 Contract meals end with lunch on Friday of finals week.
-Spring semester meals begin with breakfast on the Monday the halls reopen and continue through Friday lunch of finals week.
+Spring semester meals begin with breakfast on the Sunday the halls reopen and continue through Friday lunch of finals week.
 No meals are served starting after 2:00 p.m.
 Wednesday dinner through Sunday during the Thanksgiving recess.
-If you want a meal-to-go, see the www.eatatState.com web site for the hours and menu.
-"Totally Takeout Express" meals are available in Brody, Landon, McDonel, Wilson with a more expanded version in Shaw's "Totally Takeout."
+If you want a meal-to-go, see the www.eatatState.com web site for options.
+Options do include Totally Takout in Shaw and Wilson, as well as Culinary Combos in selected campus retail.